slowernews/wisdom-tldr/chapters/chapter_3_action.md

 I observed that The Rule of 3 was actually pretty effective in persuading clients to take action.
 Why?
 Three reasons:
 - Your argument gets their attention and is memorable
 - You are forced to choose the 3 most important reasons
-- You sound more structured, confident and decisive when you speak
+- You sound more structured, confident and decisive when you speak.

-- Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
-KonMari Method -> Marie kondo, perita em arrumação

 - The non-linearity of productivity
 - never mistake action for motion